top of page

 At the center of everything is my Turncrafter Commander 10-inch Variable Speed Midi Lathe from Penn State Industries.

-I’ve turned dozens of pens on this lathe, and every time I power it up, I’m reminded of how far a good tool can take you when paired with patience and practice.
+I’ve turned dozens of items on this lathe, and every time I power it up, I’m reminded of how far a good tool can take you when paired with patience and practice.

 Chucks & Add-Ons: The Details That Make the Difference